ometecuhtli2001/mssqlDBcopy/mssqlDBcopy/README.md

 	mssqlDBcopy server1:lotsadata server2:foo
 This will copy the database lotsadata from server1 onto server2 and name it foo.

+Note while the database names are not case-sensitive, case is preserved for the destination name.

 ### Additional switches
 #### /REPLACE
 Specify this if the destination already contains a database by the same name.
 This will attempt to knock anyone using it off, then drop the database.